N.Y.C. Lab School for Collaborative Studies (02M412)

 About

 Lab learners collaborate, question, reflect, and advocate for their own needs and for the needs of others.
 Lab is a full-inclusion school in which all classes are comprised of general education and special education students learning together.
-We are deeply invested in Racial Equity, Social Emotional Learning, and student-centered, project-based Deep Learning that emphasis process over product, depth over breadth, and the growth mindset.
+We are deeply invested in Racial Equity, Social Emotional Learning, and student-centered, project-based Deep Learning that emphasize process over product, depth over breadth, and the growth mindset.
 At Lab, we are motivated by community, family, love, and joy, rather than competition, profit, and fear.
 Our relationships are our greatest assets; they undergird academic, social, and emotional development.
+Diversity in Admissions (DIA): Priority to applicants eligible for free or reduced price lunch for 75% of seats

 Teachers with more than 3 years of experience: 91%